USS Sailfish (SS-192): First five patrols: December 1941 – August 1942

 Following the attack on Pearl Harbor, Sailfish departed Manila on her first war patrol, destined for the west coast of Luzon.
 Early on 10 December, she sighted a landing force, supported by cruisers and destroyers, but could not gain firing position.
 On the night of 13 December, she made contact with two Japanese destroyers and began a submerged attack; the destroyers detected her, dropping several depth charges, while Sailfish fired two torpedoes.
 Despite a large explosion nearby, no damage was done, and the destroyers counterattacked with 18–20 depth charges.
 She returned to Manila on 17 December.

 Her second patrol (now under the command of Richard G. Voge begun on 21 December, took the submarine to waters off Formosa.
 On the morning of 27 January 1942, off Halmahera, near Davao, she sighted a Myōkō-class cruiser, making a daylight submerged attack with four torpedoes, and reporting the target was damaged, for which she got credit.
 However, the damage could not be assessed since the cruiser's two escorts forced Sailfish to dive deep and run silent.
 Running at 260 ft, the submarine eluded the destroyers and proceeded south toward Java.
 She arrived at Tjilatjap on 14 February for refueling and rearming.

 Departing on 19 February for her third patrol, she headed through Lombok Strait to the Java Sea.
 After sighting the heavy cruiser Houston and two escorts heading for Sunda Strait following the Allied defeat in the Battle of the Java Sea, Sailfish intercepted an enemy destroyer on 2 March.
-Following an unsuccessful attack, she was forced to dive deep to escape the ensuing depth charge attack from the destroyer and patrol aircraft.
+Following an unsuccessful attack, she was forced to dive deep to escape the ensuing depth-charge attack from the destroyer and patrol aircraft.
 That night, near the mouth of Lombok Strait, she spotted what appeared to be the 38200 LT aircraft carrier Kaga, escorted by four destroyers.
 Sailfish fired four torpedoes, scoring two hits.
-Leaving the target aflame and dead in the water, Sailfish dove, the escorts delivering forty depth charges in the next 90 minutes.
-She eluded destroyers and aircraft and arrived at Fremantle, Western Australia, on 19 March, to great fanfare, believed to be the first U.S. sub to have sunk an enemy carrier.
+Leaving the target aflame and dead in the water, Sailfish dove, the escorts delivering 40 depth charges in the next 90 minutes.
+She eluded destroyers and aircraft and arrived at Fremantle, Western Australia, on 19 March, to great fanfare, believed to be the first U.S. submarine to have sunk an enemy carrier.
 In reality, the Kaga was scuttled in June, 1942, after damage sustained during the Battle of Midway, in that vicinity.
-Postwar, it was revealed Kaga had been nowhere in the area of Lombok Strait, and the target had in fact been the 6440 LT aircraft ferry Kamogawa Maru, still a valuable target.
+Postwar, Kaga was revealed to have been nowhere in the area of Lombok Strait, and the target had in fact been the 6440 LT aircraft ferry Kamogawa Maru, still a valuable target.

 The Java Sea and Celebes Sea were the areas of Sailfish's fourth patrol, from 22 March–21 May.
-After delivering 1,856 rounds of anti-aircraft ammunition to "MacArthur's guerrillas", she made only one ship contact and was unable to attack the target before returning to Fremantle.
+After delivering 1,856 rounds of antiaircraft ammunition to "MacArthur's guerrillas", she made only one ship contact and was unable to attack the target before returning to Fremantle.